hmjatt/Tenzies-ReactJS/README.md

 ### 11. Change Dice to Objects 🪢

--   [ ] Challenge: Update the array of numbers in state to be an array of objects instead.
+-   [ ] Update the array of numbers in state to be an array of objects instead.
 Each object should look like: `{ value: <random number>, isHeld: false }`.

 -   [ ] Making this change will break parts of our code, so make sure to update things so we're back to a working state.